emma-on-github/transguide-uk/about.md

 ---

-The information on this page is intended for general guidance and may not reflect the most current laws, NHS processes, or organisational policies.
-Please check official sources or seek professional support before making decisions.
+The information on this page is for general guidance and may not reflect the most current laws, NHS processes, or organisational policies.
+Please verify details with official sources or seek professional advice before making decisions.

-External links are provided for convenience; I am not responsible for their content.
+External links are provided for convenience; no responsibility is accepted for their content.